Wherein the Doctor does what he does best

 “Oh well if the watcher says it, it must be true,” Spike mocked.

 “What about when the Doctor says it,” he challenged.
-“Someone – the eponymous Ethan, perhaps? – exploited the natural properties of an active trans-dimensional rift – one that just so happens to be sitting atop a rather finicky temporal nexus – never a smart idea, by the way, and I should know – for – well.
-I don’t know for what, yet, do I?
-Just what methods were employed to achieve it, but I promise I’ll find out.
+“Someone – the eponymous Ethan, perhaps? – exploited the natural properties of an active trans-dimensional rift – one that just so happens to be sitting atop a rather finicky temporal nexus (never a smart idea, by the way, and I should know) for – well

 “You claim you weren’t a part of events tonight.
 Fine.
 I believe you, but these people are under my protection.
 This is your one chance to walk away clean.
 I only ever give the one.
 I strongly suggest you take it, and harry on back to whatever rock you crawled from.
 I’ve bigger problems to sort right now than opportunistic Londoners mucking about in other villains’ sandboxes.”